hxu-hms/jekyll-tutorial/docs/workflow/local-setup.md

 Please head to [Installation](https://jekyllrb.com/docs/installation/#requirements){:target="_blank"} on Jekyll documentation to choose your OS and follow along.

-# Setting up a Website Locally with the blank template
+# Starting a local website repository

 {: .fw-300 }
 GitHub's documentation describes in detail [how to start a Jekyll website *from scratch* locally](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll){:target="_blank"}.